uvalib/aries/README.md

 * GET /healthcheck : test health of system components; results returned as JSON.
 * GET /resources/:ID : Get a block of JSON data containing details about the specified resource.
 * GET /services : Get a JSON list services that are a part of the aries constellation.
-* POST /services : Add a new service or update an existing service.
+* POST /services : Add a new service
    * JSON Payload: {"name":"NAME", "url":"URL"}.
    * Example: `curl -d '{"name":"NAME", "url":"URL"}' -H "Content-Type: application/json" -X POST https://aries.lib.virginia.edu/api/services`
    * Note: before add or update, the service will be pinged and the response scanned for expected content.
 If not present, the POT will fail.
+* PUT /services : Update an existing service
+   * Same payload and notes as POST

 ### Notes